COVID-19 Update: We are reopening Thursday 14 May 2020!

 Physiotherapy in Bell Block

 We are a group of independent physiotherapy clinics in Taranaki.
 Everything we do is geared towards quality, clinical excellence and providing our customers with a positive experience.

 Our team of highly skilled practitioners will work with you to set realistic goals so that you know what to expect from your treatment.
-For most conditions we expect to see significant positive change within 1-3 sessions.
+For most conditions, we expect to see significant positive change within 1-3 sessions.
 We work with clients through the acute stages of pain and injury, through to stabilisation and rehabilitation.
-This significantly reduces the risk of repeat injury.
+This significantly reduces the risk of a repeat injury.

 Our clients include:

 - Expectant mothers

 - Members of the community

 Everyone is welcome and our aim is to provide a consistently high-quality standard of care.

 - Are you having difficulty moving or sleeping?

 - Are you suffering pain or stiffness doing basic tasks like washing your hair, getting in or out of your car, or climbing stairs?